kuvam-oaktreeapps/admin_panel/README.md

 # OaktreeApps Admin Template

-This template contains basic structure for the MERN Stack Admin Project.
+This template contains basic structure for the MERN Stack Admin Panel.